spookey/today-I/Readme.markdown

 ## Dependencies

-Today I runs in python 2.7 and has following dependencies:
+__Today I__ runs in python 2.7 and has some dependencies (see `_etc/reqirements.pip` for details).
+To install them run the following:

-pip install flask
+* pip install flask
-pip install flask-login
+* pip install flask-login
-pip install flask-wtf
+* pip install flask-wtf
-pip install simpleldap
+* pip install simpleldap
+* pip install img-rotate

+Don't forget to edit the `config.py` afterwards. :smiley_cat:

 :octocat: